 Southeast Asia Discovery - 18 Days / 17 Nights

 Arrive in Bangkok and transfer to hotel.
-Then free at leisure.
+Spend the rest of the day at leisure.

 Overnight in Bangkok.

-After breakfast at the hotel, The Royal Grand Palace is the nation’s landmark and the most revered royal monument.
+After breakfast at the hotel, go on a day of sightseeing in Bangkok.
+First stop at the Royal Grand Palace the nation’s landmark and the most revered royal monument.
 See palaces that were used for different occasions – the Funeral Palace, the Reception Palace, the Throne Hall, the Coronation Hall, the Royal Guest House, and the mysterious Emerald Buddha which is the most revered Buddha image in Thailand.
-Appropriate dress is required.
-Continue the visit Wat Pho, the home of Thai massage and the Reclining Buddha.
+Appropriate dress is required (or can be rented on site).
+Continue the visit to Wat Pho, the home of Thai massage and the Reclining Buddha.

-This afternoon stroll through Chinatown and find interesting tea shops, market vendors and unique temples to get a first-hand feel for old Bangkok.
+This afternoon stroll through Chinatown and visit interesting shops, tea shop, markets and temples to get a first-hand feel for old Bangkok.
 Continue to The Bangkok Folk Museum**, a seventy-year-old Thai house converted into a small but fascinating museum.
-Then hop on a long tail boat for a ride along the bustling Chao Phraya River and the quiet klongs (canals) of Thonburi where you see how Thai people have lived next to the water for centuries.
+Then hop on a long tail boat for a ride along the bustling Chao Phraya River and the quiet klongs (canals) of Thonburi and see how Thai people have lived next to the water for centuries.
 Last stop is the magnificent Wat Arun or Temple of Dawn. (**Note: Bangkok Folk Museum is closed on Mondays & Tuesdays.)

 Overnight in Bangkok.